znibb/WowProfessionLevelingTool/README.md

 #### Features added
 - Now also lists what recipes will need to be purchased from vendor
 - Added some simple bootstrap styling (kudos to miotke)
+- Added graphical makeover (kudos to TheDonUK)
+- Added wowhead tooltips to reagents and crafted items.

 #### Bug fixes
 - Fixed some errors with schools for blacksmithing recipes